 There are a multitude of professional development opportunities available to districts, many of which are of high quality.
 However, ISBE sees an opportunity in ESSA to deliberately move from "one and done" or "sit and get" models of professional development to a system wherein professional learning is the gold standard.
 To be clear, this is not only an issue of language.
 Rather, Illinois has adopted the Learning Forward Standards for Professional Learning.
-Moreover, ISBE expects that LEAs, to the extent practical, will engage in professional learning that is led by teachers, embedded by administrators, focused on at-risk subgroups as well as transitions between grades, schools, and into and out of schooling (e.g., entry into kindergarten, between elementary and middle school, middle school and high school, and high school and postsecondary), and focused on considering student level and teacher evaluation data for the purposes of LEA planning.
-These standards provide a frame in which learning opportunities should be robust and have the opportunity for both application and reflection on the part of the educator.
-In order for this to occur, ISBE is committed to ensuring that the goal of the 2015 Illinois Equity Plan -- that each and every child in an Illinois school is taught by a highly effective educator -- is supported through professional learning opportunities and high-quality resources.
-The second of the support of the educator of the second of the support of the educator.
+Moreover, ISBE expects that LEAs, to the extent practical, will engage in professional learning that is led by teachers, embedded by administrators, focused on at-risk subgroups as well as transitions between grades, schools, and into and out of schooling (e.g., entry into kindergarten, between elementary and middle school, middle school and high school, and high school and postsecondary), and focused on considering student level and teacher evaluation data for the purposes of LEA planning.155 These standards provide a frame in which learning opportunities should be robust and have the opportunity for both application and reflection on the part of the educator.
+In order for this to occur, ISBE is committed to ensuring that the goal of the 2015 Illinois Equity Plan -- that each and every child in an Illinois school is taught by a highly effective educator -- is supported through professional learning opportunities and high-quality resources.156